Road & Travel Magazine

 How to Protect Your Identity

-Identity theft is the fastest growing crime in the United States and affected nearly 10 million victims in 2004 alone.
-Mid-2005, CitiFinancial lost 3.9 million customer financial records and CardSystems Solutions compromised the data of nearly 40 million more consumers.
+Identity theft is the fastest growing crime in the United States and affects millions of victims every year.
+CitiFinancial lost 3.9 million customer financial records and CardSystems Solutions compromised the data of nearly 40 million more consumers just a few years ago.
 These data losses continue to contribute to identity theft's current rank as the FTC's top consumer complaint.

 Like most crimes, identity theft can be prevented.
 However, many consumers are unaware of the preventative measures they should take to reduce their risk of becoming a victim.